openSUSE/openSUSE-release-process/Alpha.md

 #### ask for scc enablement
 Responsible: rel-mgmt

 #### announce start of development
 Responsible: rel-mgmt

 Send mail to factory and devel mailing lists to announce start of the development phase for a new new distro.

 Schedule a short online kickoff event  for the community (1-2h), with announcement at least a week ahead.
 Prepare a short introduction covering change in the new version of openSUSE Leap.

 #### Add required checks to staging projects
-Responsible: coolo
+Responsible: mlin7442

 We need the required checks for every staging project setup manually.

 There is also no osc command for that atm, so it's quite manual.

 #### Update 000update-repos config.yml
 Responsible: rel-eng